AlexJeter17/MonoGameStarShooter/Docs/Articles/11_Part 11 Sounds and Music!.md

 Once you are ready, you can move on to the final section of this tutorial which is packaging your game to share with people.
 [Part 12: Packaging and Delivering for Desktop](https://github.com/AlexJeter17/MonoGameStarShooter/blob/main/Docs/Articles/12_Part%2012%20Packaging%20and%20Delivery%20for%20Desktop.md)

+## References and community tutorials

+[Audio - Monogame](https://gamefromscratch.com/monogame-tutorial-audio/): This tutorial shows how to connect sounds with your keyboard amongst other cool sound ideas.

+[MonoGame Microsoft.Xna.Framework.Audio](https://docs.monogame.net/api/Microsoft.Xna.Framework.Audio.html): This link shows all of monogames audio files it supports and shows links to each type so you can choose the best and most effeciant sounds for your game.